 The basic profit in forex, as in any liquid, market-based investment, is knowledge.
-If you can accurately predict where the market is going and do so consistently, you'll be a very rich person.
-But there a multiple components to making successful predictions.
+If you can accurately predict where the market is going and do so consistently, you’ll be a very rich person.
+But there are multiple components to making successful predictions.
 Obviously, you have to know what direction the market is moving.
 You also have to know something about timing.
-And one of the least recognized-you should know how strong the movement is.
+And one of the least recognized – you should know how strong the movement is.
+Having this intuition when it comes to market strength can pay off big time.

 For instance, you might accurately predict an upward trend beginning at a certain time.
 If the trend continues for only half of the distance you expected, the trade might not even be worth the spread you paid, or if it goes twice the distance, you will lose out on a much greater opportunity.